eniwbola/ComplexSys530/project_des2.md

 * _List of environment-owned methods/procedures (e.g. resource production, state change, etc.)_

-The environment with tbe the two lattices of excitatory neurons and inhibitory neurons where I will have roughly 1000 excitatory neurons and 250 inhibitory neurons.
-Such that the map will be and a grid consisting of both populations.
-The dimensionaliity with therefore be two dimensional will wrapped bounday condtions.
-The envirosment with will consist of localized current inputs such that neurons in certain regions are exposed to different amounts of external input.
+The environment will be the two lattices of excitatory neurons and inhibitory neurons where I will have roughly 1000 excitatory neurons and 250 inhibitory neurons.
+The map will be a square grid consisting of both populations.
+The dimensionaliity with therefore be two dimensional with wrapped boundary conditions.
+The envirosment will consist of localized current inputs such that neurons in certain regions are exposed to different amounts of external input.
 ```
 # Include first pass of the code you are thinking of using to construct your environment
 # This may be a set of "patches-own" variables and a command in the "setup" procedure, a list, an array, or Class constructor
 # Feel free to include any patch methods/procedures you have.
 Filling in with pseudocode is ok!
 # NOTE: If using Netlogo, remove "python" from the markdown at the top of this section to get a generic code block

+#THIS CODE IS PROTOTYPED IN C++ AND WILL BE TRANSCRIBED TO PYTHON FOR THE FINAL RESULT

+//set up of neuron location
 if(i!=0){if( (radius_connect_ee[i-1][1]-floor((i)/ (sqrt(nexc))) ) !=0  ){x_coor_counter=0; }} // so this is to basically set where the neuron is in the column, so this line of code resets if move to the next row to start in the zero column
 	radius_connect_ee[i][0]= x_coor_counter;//i%( (int) round(sqrt(nexc)));